 Once they finished looking at their graphs we went inside and talked about circular motion a bit before starting the next lab.
 I asked the class if the bat circling in the tree was accelerating and they said no because the speed is constant, so I reminded them that acceleration is a vector and has direction and so does velocity.
 So the speed may be constant, but the direction of the bat is constantly changing so its constantly accelerating towards the center of the circle and we call this centripetal (center seeking) acceleration, which is caused by a centripetal force – the string in this case.
 To see how the speed of the object depends on the radius of the circle, we did an experiment where we could exert a constant centripetal force by hanging a know mass (100g) on the bottom a string which passes through a tube (empty bic pen) and is then tied to a rubber stopper (the object that is going to be experiencing uniform circular motion).

 You can see a student swinging the rubber stop in the photo, and the brass hanger with 100g at the end of the string.
 Once the student has the stopper moving uniformly and quickly enough they can let go of the string and just hold the tube.
 Then their lab partner measures the time it takes for the stopper to make 10 revolutions.
-The lab we did was very similar to this one you can find on the University of Wisconsin website.
+The lab we did was very similar to one I found on the University of Wisconsin website (the link went bad and I can’t find the lab there anymore so I removed it).
 The students marked the radius they wanted by placing a piece of tape on the string below the tube.
 This way they could spin the stopper until they got the tape in the right place and know they had a certain radius.
 They were to do this for 4 or 5 different lengths and then make a graph of speed squared versus the radius and find that its a straight line.
 I think one of the pen tubes we used was causing too much friction, at one point the string broke and sent the rubber stopper flying!
 Luckily we were doing this experiment outside and no one got hit.
 I’l have to wait and see how their data looks but I’m thinking we may redo this lab with better tubes and fishing line instead of string.
 It would also be nice to measure the speed of the motion as a function of the centripetal force by changing the mass hanging off the bottom of the string.

 After lunch 5 of the kids went with me to the local lapidary shop to grind and polish rocks.
 This is a hobby my son and I got into through 4-H. We joined the local rock club so we could use the shop more often and this summer I became a foreman so we could open the shop during the afternoon for homeschool teens.
 Its a great hobby for teens and it involves quite a bit of patience and skill, not to mention they get use to cutting and grinding wheels.
 Here’s a tiger eye cabochon that my son made last year.
 We’ve learned how to wire wrap and actually make most of our christmas gifts now.
 So if your teen is looking for a cool hobby you might contact your local rock club and see if they have a shop or offer classes.